Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Full Results

 \section{Full Results}

 In~\cref{tab:result_mw1} and~\cref{tab:result_mw2}, we list the success rate of 50 Meta-World benchmark tasks with pixel inputs.
 In~\cref{tab:result_dmc}, we list the episodic return of DMControl of 22 tasks.
-We compare GSA at 150k samples with two widely used baselines Dreamer v3 and DrQ v2 at both 150k samples and 1M samples.
-We mark the best result with a bold front at 150k samples and use underlining to mark the highest score overall.
+We compare NCRL at 150k samples with two widely used baselines DreamerV3 and DrQ-v2 at both 150k samples and 1M samples.
+We report the results over 5 random seeds for NCRL and 3 random seeds for DreamerV3 and DrQ-v2.
+The best results are marked with a bold font at 150k samples and the highest overall scores are marked with underline.
+The detailed result curves of both Meta-World and DMControl are shown in \cref{fig:full_mw1}, \cref{fig:full_mw2}, and \cref{fig:full_dmc}.